stashed/stash/docs/guides/latest/backends/swift.md

 | `swift.container` | `Required`.
 Name of Storage container                                          |
 | `swift.prefix`    | `Optional`.
 Path prefix inside the container where backed up data will be stored. |

-Below, the YAML of a sample `Repository` crd that uses a Swift container as backend.
+Below, the YAML of a sample `Repository` crd that uses a Swift container as a backend.

 ```yaml
 apiVersion: stash.appscode.com/v1alpha1